OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 ### When to Use Security Questions

 Applications should generally use a password along with a second authentication factor (such as an OTP code) to authenticate users.
-The combination of a password and security questions **does not constitute MFA**, as both factors as the same (i.e, something you know).
+The combination of a password and security questions **does not constitute MFA**, as both factors as the same (i.e. something you know)..

 **Security questions should never be relied upon as the sole mechanism to authenticate a user**.
 However, they can provide a useful additional layer of security when other stronger factors are not available.
-Common cases where they would be use include:
+Common cases where they would be used include:

 - Logging in.
 - Resetting a forgotten password.